A colleague asked why I qualify “marketing” with “authentic”…

-In our photos and videos, are we trying to look polished?
+In our videos, are we trying hard to look polished?
 To seem more successful than we actually are?

-Here's a simple, good rule: Be as you would be with an ideal client.
+A good rule for authentic content: Be as you would be with an ideal client.

-If someone is an ideal client, they don’t need you to posture in any way.
-They accept you as you are, and you don't need to look like you’ve got everything together.
-They hope you’ll be comfortable as you work with them, so that you can effectively express your unique genius.
-They like everything you do naturally — because they are an ideal client!
+When you’re with an ideal client, you don’t need to posture in any way, or to seem like you’ve got everything together.
+They hope you’ll be comfortable as you work with them so that you can express your unique genius.
+They like what you do naturally!

 Imagine that person when you make content.
 Make your content for them.